 - Front Heads

 - Shell-and-Tube Exchanger Codes, Standards, and Specifications

 - TEMA Standard

 - Modeling Shell-and-Tube Heat Exchanger Performance

 Course duration: Approximately 5 hours

 Access: You can access the course for up to 30 days, starting on the date of registration.
-The course is self-paced.
+The course is self-paced and delivered completely online.
 If you need to exit the course before completion, you will be able to save your progress and return to the course anytime within the 30-day access period.